pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 DNS Security Extension (DNSSEC) protect only one copy, in the child zone.

 These properties of NS records limit resolvers to unencrypted UDP and TCP port 53, and this initial contact cannot be protected with DNSSEC.
-Even if these two problems were somehow solved, NS record does not offer extensiblity for any other parameters.
+Even if these two problems were somehow solved, NS record does not offer extensibility for any other parameters.
 This limitation is a barrier for efficient introduction of new DNS technology.

 The proposed DELEG and DELEGI record types remedy this problem by providing extensible parameters to indicate server capabilities and additional information, such as addresses that a resolver may use to reach the server.
 The DELEG record creates a new delegation.
 It is authoritative in the parent side of delegation and thus signed.
 This makes it possible to validate all delegation parameters with DNSSEC, including all future extensions.
-The DELEGI record is an auxilitary record which does not create delegation by itself, but can be used to share the same delegation information across any number of zones.
+The DELEGI record is an auxiliary record which does not create delegation by itself, but can be used to share the same delegation information across any number of zones.
 DELEGI is treated like regular authoritative records in their zone.

 DELEG record can be used instead of or along side a NS record to create a delegation.